Moral waiver: Popular culture

 The Group W bench, a key element of Arlo Guthrie's 1967 folk song and extended monologue "Alice's Restaurant", is a reference to the moral waiver provision―the W stands for "waiver."
 He described that key element of the work as a waiting area where he mingled with other potential inductees awaiting consideration for a waiver and stated that all sorts of crimes, ranging from rape, sodomy and assault with a deadly weapon down to littering (Guthrie's crime) could necessitate its use.
 The Guthrie work made the expression "Group W bench" (or occasionally simply "Group W," not to be confused with the Group W brand used by Westinghouse Broadcasting) a catchphrase for non-conformity.
-Various websites, an analysis, modeling and research company, and a well established "eclectic boutique" in New Haven, Connecticut, take their names from it.
+Various websites, and a well established "eclectic boutique" in New Haven, Connecticut, take their names from it.

-In the TV series Lie to Me episode titled "Moral Waiver", Sgt.
-Scott was accepted into the military despite having a long list of minor offences.

 Potential effects in Iraq War era

 In the 2000s, maintaining higher troop levels in the face of higher casualties required two changes in the US Army.
 Tours of duty were increased and a higher fraction of volunteers were inducted via moral waivers.
 A Defense Department sponsored report described increased length of tours leading to higher stress which increase manifestations of anger and disrespect for civilians.